 Oil and Gas Industry Pushes for Public Support for Carbon Capture Deployment

-There are also technical challenges, as permanent storage sites need to be carefully monitored for decades.
-The Northern Lights project in Norway, currently Europe’s largest CCS initiative, will only be capable of capturing a fraction of the CO2 required to meet the EU’s storage targets.
-This highlights the significant gap between the scale of the problem and the current capacity of CCS projects.
+Alongside financial barriers, technical issues complicate deployment.
+Permanent CO2 storage sites must be monitored for decades.
+The Northern Lights project in Norway is Europe’s largest CCS initiative.
+However, it will only capture a small portion of the CO2 needed to meet the EU’s targets.
+This highlights the gap between the scale of the problem and current CCS capabilities.

-The IOGP is emphasizing that without a reliable market for CO2 storage, petroleum companies could be investing in an unprofitable “white elephant.”
-The EU’s NZIA requires oil and gas firms to deploy CCS infrastructure capable of storing up to 50 million tonnes of CO2 annually by 2030, but without demand from industrial sectors willing to pay for storage, these projects may fail to materialize.
-The European Commission is currently in discussions with member states on how to divide the storage requirement across different industries, but a clear market for CO2 storage is still lacking.
+The IOGP stresses the importance of a reliable CO2 storage market to avoid unprofitable investments.
+The EU’s NZIA requires oil and gas firms to deploy CCS infrastructure capable of storing 50 million tonnes of CO2 annually by 2030.
+However, without sufficient demand from industries willing to pay for storage, these projects may fail.
+The European Commission is currently in talks with member states to determine how to divide storage responsibilities across industries.

-The UK is also exploring the possibility of using CCS to facilitate net-zero power generation from fossil fuels, with projects like Net Zero Teesside Power, a joint venture between BP and Equinor, aiming to be the first gas-fired power station with CCS.
-However, critics argue that such projects are merely a way for fossil fuel companies to continue their activities while relying on unreliable technologies like CCS, which they believe could lock Europe into a cycle of pollution and dependence on high-carbon industries.
+The UK is also exploring the use of CCS for net-zero power generation.
+The Net Zero Teesside Power project, a joint venture between BP and Equinor, aims to be the first gas-fired power station with CCS technology.
+However, critics argue that such projects allow fossil fuel companies to continue operations while relying on unreliable CCS technology.
+They believe this approach could lock Europe into a cycle of pollution and dependence on high-carbon industries.

 Leave a Reply